victorruelle/ExperimentManager/README.md

 -------  stdout_capture.log
 ```

-Notice that the manager_experiments direcotry was created in the directory as the source code.
-More precisely, if no experiment_dir is specified at initialisation time, the directory will be that containing the code that called ExperimentManager.createManager.
+Notice that the manager_experiments direcotry was created in the same directory as the source code.
+More precisely, if no experiment_dir is specified at initialisation time, the directory will be that containing the code which called ExperimentManager.createManager.

 All created directories have rather straight-forward goal.
 Saved runs contains information about runs that are conducted during the experiment using for instance the ```manager.run``` command.
 The pros of using this method are explained in the Runs section below.